Mims, Florida: Murders of Harry and Harriette Moore

 The FBI investigated the case in 1951–1952, and the county and state in the 1970s and 1990s.
 The state reinvestigated in 2005, after suspected perpetrators had died.
-No prosecutions or charges were ever brought against the purpetrator(s).
+No prosecutions or charges were ever brought against the perpetrator(s).
 Multiple sites in Mims and Brevard County are dedicated to the Moores including the Moore Memorial Park and Cultural Center in Mims.

 Education

 There are three schools, one adult education center, and one childcare center located in Mims; two public and three private.